Work

 1. Acknowledge the Problem

-If at all possible, take an extended break.
+If possible, take substantial time off.
 Paid leave, sick leave, a leave of absence.
-The thought "people will be inconvenienced if I rest" is itself a symptom of burnout.
-There is no recovery without rest.
+The thought "taking time off will inconvenience others" is itself a symptom of burnout.
+Without rest, there is no recovery.

-Much of burnout stems from the collapse of boundaries between work and personal life.
-Limiting overtime, stopping email checks on days off, practicing saying "no." Resetting boundaries is the single most important factor in preventing relapse.
+Much of burnout stems from the collapse of work-life boundaries.
+Limiting overtime, stopping email checking on days off, practicing saying "no." Resetting boundaries is the most important element in preventing recurrence.

-When the cause lies in the work environment (excessive workload, unfair evaluations, toxic relationships), individual effort alone cannot solve it.
-A meeting with your manager, requesting a department transfer, or ultimately changing jobs are all valid options.
-Changing your environment is not "running away" - it is a strategy for protecting yourself.
+When the cause of burnout lies in the work environment (excessive workload, unfair evaluations, toxic relationships), individual effort alone cannot solve it.
+Meetings with your supervisor, requesting a department transfer, and ultimately changing jobs are all options.
+Changing your environment is not "running away" but "a strategy to protect yourself."
 (Books on stress management can also be helpful)

 Summary